GiruCorps/Ansible/DR_Oracle_DB2/README.md

 Automation framework for managing disaster recovery operations on IBM Db2 using Ansible.
 Supports HADR-based replicated databases running on AIX across DCP and DCA environments.

+## 🎯 Project Value

+This project demonstrates how to automate end-to-end disaster recovery for IBM Db2 environments using Ansible.

+### 🔥 Key Outcomes

+- Reduced manual intervention in DR operations
+- Standardized failover and switchover procedures
+- Improved recovery time and operational reliability
+- Eliminated human error in critical scenarios

+## 🌎 Other Languages

+- Spanish version available in [README.es.md](README.es.md)

 ---

 ## 📌 Table of Contents